lovc21/face-verification-with-CV-dazzle-IOI/README.md

 # Testing face verification on dazzled faces (project for Interaction and information design)

-This is a poject for a school class in Interaction and information design.
-The project is about testing facial verification on dazzeld images and comparing the methods used to verify a dazzeld images.The project is based on a python script that verifies a dazzeld image and writes the results in a csv file so the results can be visualized.

-The used data set is CelebFaces Attributes Dataset (CelebA).
+This is a project for a school class in Interaction and Information Design that aims to test facial verification algorithms on dazzled images.
+The project will involve comparing different methods of facial verification on images that have been obscured or camouflaged using various techniques, and evaluating the performance of these methods in terms of accuracy, speed, and robustness.

+The project will be based on a python script that verifies the faces in the images and writes the results in a CSV file.
+The script will use the DeepFace library to perform the facial verification and the Dazzling library to apply different techniques of dazzling to the images.
+The data set used in this project is the CelebFaces Attributes Dataset (CelebA), which contains over 200,000 images of celebrities, each labeled with various attributes such as age, gender, and facial expression.
 ___

 ## Librarys used

 ```
-import getopt
+ getopt
-import logging
+ logging
-import os
+ os
-import sys
+ sys
-from pathlib import Path
+ pathlib
-from deepface import DeepFace
+ DeepFace
-import csv
+ csv
-import Dazzling
-import cv2
+ cv2
-import dlib
+ dlib
-from numba import jit, cuda
+ numba
 ```